-In order to fight cyberbullying effectively we need to change the culture in which it happens, starting with helping kids understand that what may seem like “just a joke” can have a powerful effect on someone else.
-It’s also important to teach them that cyberbullying may be less common than they think it is: kids and teens often overestimate how common bullying actually is, even though most say that their own online experiences are positive.
-Knowing the facts is important because when young people believe that bullying behaviour is the norm, they are more likely to engage in and tolerate it – and when they understand how uncommon bullying actually is, bullying rates drop.
+In order to fight cyberbullying effectively, we need to change the culture in which it happens, starting with helping kids understand that what may seem like “just a joke” can have a powerful effect on someone else.
+It’s also important to teach them that cyberbullying may be less common than they think it is: kids and teens often overestimate how common bullying actually is, even though most say that their own online experiences are positive.[ii]
+Knowing the facts is important because when young people believe that bullying behaviour is the norm, they are more likely to engage in and tolerate it – and when they understand how uncommon bullying actually is, bullying rates drop.[iii]

 Strategies at home

 - Both schools and homes should create online agreements or contracts for computer use, with input from students or kids.
-Make sure your agreement contains clear rules about ethical online behaviour: research has shown that bullying rates drop when kids know that it is against the rules and how to report it.
+Make sure your agreement contains clear rules about ethical online behaviour – research has shown that bullying rates drop when kids know that it is against the rules and how to report it.[iv]
 You can use our tip sheets Family Online Rules and Social Media Rules to come up with appropriate rules for your home.

-- With younger children who visit games sites, rules should deal with online interactions: never provide personal information and don’t share passwords with friends.
+- With younger children who visit games sites, rules should deal with online interactions.
+Never provide personal information and don’t share passwords with friends.

 - For teenagers, social activity online is intense.
-This is the time to discuss the nature of your teen’s online interactions and, more specifically, his or her responsible use of the Internet.
+This is the time to discuss the nature of your teen’s online interactions and, more specifically, his or her responsible use of the internet.
 Sexting can easily lead to cyberbullying, particularly if the relationship sours.

-Whether your child is a tween or a teen, talk to them about responsible Internet use:
+Whether your child is a tween or a teen, talk to them about responsible internet use:

-- Talk to them about reaching out to an adult at the first sign of a threat.
-Don’t take for granted that your child will: only 8 percent of teens who have been bullied online have told their parents.
+- Talk to them about reaching out to an adult at the first sign of trouble.
+Don’t take for granted that your child will: only 8 percent of teens who have been bullied online have told their parents.[v]

 - Don’t fight back.
-A lot of times bullies are looking to get a rise out of the kids they are targeting, and fighting back just gives them what they want.
+A lot of times bullies are looking to get a rise out of the kids they are targeting and fighting back just gives them what they want.

 - Save the evidence.
 Tell your children to make sure they have a record of what happened if somebody is mean to them online.
 If it’s something that was sent directly to them, make sure they save it.
-If it’s something that can be deleted (a tweet, a status update, etc.) have them get a screenshot (http://www.take-a-screenshot.org/).
+If it’s something that can be deleted (a tweet, a status update, etc.) have them take a screenshot (http://www.take-a-screenshot.org/).